Schedule a Free Consultation

 • Information regarding the possibility of returning to the community, along with a plan to support that objective.

-Actively participating in the care planning process can help you ensure that your individual needs and preferences are considered, leading to a more effective and personalized care experience during your nursing home stay.
-At Schlessel Law, PLLC, our Long Island elder law attorneys can guide you through the care planning process, offering legal guidance advocating for your rights.
-Schedule a consultation with us to provide compassionate and knowledgeable legal representation for all your elder law needs.
+Actively participating in the care planning process can help ensure that your individual needs and preferences are considered, leading to a more effective and personalized care experience during your nursing home stay.
+For further assistance, a Long Island elder law attorney can guide you through the care planning process, offering professional support and advocating for your rights.

 Long-term Care Payment Options in New York